How to Revive Teammates – Elden Ring: Nightreign

 When you die during the Day and respawn, you get all of your health back (but remember that you drop your Runes).

 It should be noted that bosses in Nightreign can change targets even while actively fighting a player, so the reviving player should keep their camera aimed at the boss to make sure they aren’t being targeted.
+It also helps to lock-on to the downed ally as a target and dodge when seeing movement up close.

 For 3-player teams: when reviving someone who is downed while fighting a boss, it is usually best for one person to focus on reviving the downed player, while the other keeps the boss’s attention.